 It is a buyer’s market.
 Whenever the market favors the buyers, they become valuable to agents.
 When that happens, negotiating becomes easier.
 So, look out for micro-market trends in NYC when you buy, and if the market is in your favor, don’t hesitate to ask for a rebate from your agent.

 You are giving your agent an additional offer.
 Another situation where agents may agree to provide you with a rebate is when you decide to buy your new house and sell your old one exclusively through that one agent.
 In such a situation, retaining you becomes important for the agent.
 Thus, giving you a good chance of getting a rebate.

 If you are a pre-approved buyer.
-Every agent wants to work with a pre-approved buyer that has picked a house and is now ready to close.
-Working with such buyers enables agents to close deals quickly and work with more clients.
+Every agent wants to work with a pre-approved buyer who has picked a house and is now ready to close.
+Working with such buyers enables agents to close deals quickly and with more clients.
 So, negotiating a rebate could be much easier if you are a pre-approved buyer.

 Step 2: Read and sign the buyer agent agreement

 Once you shortlist an agent, you will be asked to sign an exclusive buyer agreement.
 This document will contain all the details of your association with the agent- from deliverables to the promised rebate.

 Once you sign the agreement, you will agree to work exclusively with the real estate agent.
 So be extra cautious when reading the agreement.
 Understand what percentage and type of rebate you will get and ask questions wherever necessary.

 To get a better picture, calculate the rebate beforehand with the budget (for your new house) you have in mind and choose an agency that offers you the best deal.